edelvalle/reactor/README.md

 ##### Caching

+Component caching:

+If you set a cache named `"reactor"`, that cache will be used for components.

 - `_cache_key`: (default: `None`) If defined as a string is used as a cache key for rendering.
 - `_cache_time`: (default: `300` seconds) The retention time of the cache.
 - `_cache_touch`: (default: `True`) If enabled everytime the component is rendered the cache is refreshed extending the retention time.

+Transpiled event handler:

+If you set a cache named `"reactor:transpiler"` that one will be use, [by default `LocMemCache` is used](#settings).

 #### Subscriptions